VijayHarkare21/Brain_Encode_BDML_Project_Spring25/README.md

 ## Results

 The analyses aim to reveal the extent to which computational models can replicate brain-like representations.
-Visualizations and quantitative metrics are provided in the `figs/` directory and the respective notebooks.

 ## Contributing